ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 fixed-width four-lane AVX layout and qhasm-generated kernels.
 Backend selection is at compile time, so the optimized hot path has no indirect calls or runtime feature checks.

+Set `ENABLE_EDWARDS25519_IFMA=ON` to select the native eight-lane backend on x86-64 processors with AVX-512F and AVX-512IFMA.
+It uses a five-limb radix-2^52 field representation and keeps all eight points in AVX-512 vectors through Elligator2, point arithmetic, encoding, decoding, and scalar multiplication.
+The IFMA source file receives its ISA flags independently, so enabling it does not compile the rest of cryptoTools for AVX-512.
+If both IFMA and the assembly backend are enabled, scalar `Point` operations use assembly and batched `Point8` operations use IFMA.

+Backend selection is compile-time only.
+A binary built with the IFMA backend must only run on a CPU that supports AVX-512F and AVX-512IFMA; cryptoTools does not add runtime dispatch.
+Leave `ENABLE_EDWARDS25519_IFMA=OFF` to retain the assembly or portable fallback.

 All Edwards25519 objects are compiled as position-independent code.
 The assembly constants use RIP-relative addressing, allowing the resulting